muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 declaration, so that generic MUON tooling can, say, generate a navigation menu to quickly jump around a document to each entity declaration therein.
-The idomatic location for an *entity marker* is immediately before a **Tuple** attribute name, assuming that the corresponding attribute value is the construct of interest and the attribute name is used as the name to refer to it with in function menus.
+The idomatic location for an *entity marker* is immediately before a **Kit** attribute name, assuming that the corresponding attribute value is the construct of interest and the attribute name is used as the name to refer to it with in function menus.